Teal-Insights/odi_china_lending_llm_classification/README.md

 ## Contact & Feedback

-- If you have questions or feedback, feel free to open an Issue or reach out via email.
+- If you have questions or feedback, feel free to open an Issue or reach out on LinkedIn.
 We welcome comments, suggestions, and even pull requests if you spot areas for improvement.
-- Because Chinese overseas lending is politically sensitive, we encourage robust debate, alternative definitions, and thoughtful examination of the data.
+- Chinese overseas lending is politically sensitive, and all analyses inevitably rely on assumptions and methods with some degree of arbitrariness.
+By making our code and methodology fully transparent, we aim to raise the bar on reproducibility in this field.
+This transparency not only makes our analysis more credible by exposing it to scrutiny, but also empowers others to challenge or build upon our work with data-driven approaches rather than just rhetoric.
+  Additionally, by sharing labor-intensive components like name standardization, we hope to prevent others from having to reinvent the wheel.

 ------------------------------------------------------------------------